circleci/circleci-docs/jekyll/_cci2/enable-checks.md

 - Cloud
 ---

-This document describes how to enable the GitHub Checks CircleCI Setting and authorize the CircleCI Checks app to report workflow status to the GitHub app. **The GitHub checks integration feature is not currently available on CircleCI Server**.
+This document describes how to enable the GitHub Checks feature and authorize CircleCI to report workflow status to the GitHub app. **The GitHub checks integration feature is not currently available on CircleCI Server**.

 ## GitHub Check and GitHub status updates